Free music distribution

 Free should not mean unsupported

 Many artists need distribution access first and professional help later.
-SRS keeps those decisions separate: distribution can start free, while paid services remain available for artists who want a stronger rollout.
+SRS keeps those decisions separate: distribution is $0/year with an 85% artist royalty split, while paid services remain optional for artists who want a stronger rollout.
+Too many free distribution platforms use zero-cost access as a hook and then upsell aggressively at every step.
+SRS does the opposite — paid services are only recommended when an artist actually needs the help.

 Designed around release readiness